 Lens prices can vary by type

-Reusable contact lenses tend to be less expensive per year than disposable contact lenses, but the range varies depending on the type of contact lens you and your doctor decide are best.
+Reusable contact lenses tend to be less expensive per year than disposable contact lenses, but the range varies depending on the type of contact lens you and your eye care professional decide are best.

-Ranges of costs above based on average prices from ACUVUE Shop.
+Ranges of costs above based on MSPR prices.
 Contact lenses are a medical device and require a prescription from an eye care professional.

 Insurance can give you a lift

 Before you make an appointment, check with your employer or vision insurance provider to understand what’s covered under your plan.
-Typically, the exam and fitting fee are covered or require a small co-pay, while your materials allowance can help cover the cost of the contact lenses.
-Your doctor's office can also help you understand any applicable insurance coverage you may have.
+Your eye care professional's office can also help you understand any applicable insurance coverage you may have.

 Tip: Bring your insurance card

-Your doctor's office can submit a claim more easily with a copy of your insurance card.
+Your eye care professional's office can submit a claim more easily with a copy of your insurance card.

 Tip: Know your insurance plan

 Some vision insurance plans allow you to book exams on a calendar year basis, so you may not have to wait a full 365 days until your next exam.

 What is a Flexible Spending Account (FSA) or Health Savings Account (HSA)?